-This unit provides students with understanding of aquatic animal health issues, relevant to aquaculture and wild fisheries.
-Disease diagnosis, biosecurity in aquaculture, disease control and treatment are discussed.
+This unit provides students with understanding of aquatic animal health issues.
+Disease diagnosis and treatment are discussed with the main emphasis placed on health management.
 Host, environment and pathogen relationships are examined.
-A wide range of exotic and endemic diseases, including parasitic conditions are reviewed.
-The unit covers immune response of aquatic animals.
+The unit covers immunology of aquatic animals.
 Problem-solving exercises provide case histories for a variety of species.

 |Unit name||Aquatic Animal Health|